He showed up….

 Friend, Carol, called my attention to it on Saturday: “We were planning on seeing the new movie “Treasure” but it has disappeared from theatres in like a week.
 Do you know anything about it? (seeing as you always seem to know about good movies…) It’s about a Holocaust survivor who returns to his roots in Poland.”

 I can only second what she said.
-It is much, much more than simply Poland and Auschwitz, though that is the basic premise of the story: a daughter takes her dad to visit Poland in about 1990, and the story goes from there.
+In my opinion, it is much, much more than simply Poland and Auschwitz, though that is the basic premise of the story: a daughter takes her dad to visit his Polish homeland about 1990, and the story goes from there.

 I made a list of insightful moments for me, personally.
 There were over 20 on my list, more than just a few for a two hour movie.